-There are many blogs and articles out there that will list lots of reasons why you should use SMS marketing (some are bulleted below), but rarely do you find examples to go with the tips/instruction.
+There are many blogs and articles out there that will list reasons why you should use SMS marketing (some are bulleted below), but rarely do you find examples to go with the tips/instruction.
 So I’ve added a few in.

 Let’s get this very clear quickly: SMS campaigns can be hard to get right.
 Whilst spam emails are something customers are used to ignoring, they aren’t quite as used to it with SMS.